konsbe/oidc-pkce-authentication/README.md

 Ensure your realm and client:
 - Enable `Standard Flow` (Authorization Code)
 - Enable `PKCE`
-- Redirect URI points to your Go backend `/auth/callback`
+- Redirect URI points
+    - for your Go backend 'backend-oidc-pkce-client' `https:<domain>/auth/callback`
+    - for your SPA 'spa-oidc-pkce-client' `https:<domain>/*`

 ### 4. Start the React frontend
 ```bash